-- New York-LGA
+- New York (LGA)

-- New York-JFK
+- New York (JFK)

 - Salt Lake City

-And again, it’s worth running a few test searches to see how much typical awards are from your city.
+Again, it’s worth running a few test searches to see how much typical awards are from your city.
 If you see routes you like at good prices, it might be worth it to build a balance of Delta miles.

 Now that you know the basics of Delta miles, you can decide if it’s worth your time to focus on them for your travel goals.

 Many of us on the Million Mile Secrets team use Delta miles, especially when there’s a promotion or flash sale.
 Delta miles never expire, so you can let them sit for as long as you need.

 Delta doesn’t maintain an award chart, so it’s best to check a few routes to make sure their prices are acceptable to you.
 It’s free to set up a Delta account and there are plenty of valuable ways to use Delta miles.
 The best use is for award travel on Delta or its long list of airline partners.

 For the latest tips and tricks on traveling big without spending a fortune, please subscribe to the Million Mile Secrets email newsletter.